 Cheryl, China & Egypt Specialist

 Cheryl developed a taste for traveling to distant continents following the completion of her biochemistry degree.
 She has visited numerous countries in Asia and China has become her firm favorite.
-Her first visit to China was to stay with a friend in Beijing and after exploring the country with a backpack and a limited budget vowed to return to explore the country further.
+Her first visit to China was to stay with a friend in Beijing and after exploring the country with a rucksack and a limited budget vowed to return to explore the country further.
 She has since returned and spent time traveling in Yunnan as well as visiting more of China's large cities.

 Cheryl enjoys hiking, and China has provided her with some of her favorite treks.
 Hiking along Tiger Leaping Gorge has been one of her traveling highlights.
 She also has a passion for cooking and often participates in cooking lessons in the areas she visits.